Neikan-BSN/CON-Database-Test/README.md

 Known issues:

 11/3/24
-Minor formatting issues in some questions/explanations Images not rendering in study guides
+Minor formatting issues in some questions/explanations
+Images not rendering in study guides
+Some generated questions aren't plausible (female with BPH)